Dr. A. S. Garland-Forshee

 Educated in the arts and social sciences, Andrew S. Garland-Forshee, Ph.D., holds over 18 years of experience in the fields of early childhood education, family studies, and human services, including work as a children’s classroom teacher (early childhood and youth programs), Headstart specialist, teacher trainer; mentor teacher, faculty member, program supervisor, and family support specialist.
 These experiences range from after school programs, early education environments, early childhood laboratory settings, to college teaching, human services settings, and program administration.

-Andrew has taught at various colleges and universities, including Clark College, The Evergreen State College, and Walden University.
+Andrew has taught at various colleges and universities, including Clark College, The University of Phoenix, The Evergreen State College, and Walden University.
 He is well versed in face-to-face classroom teaching strategies as well as distance education and online delivery methods.
 Prior to his faculty appointment at Portland Community College, Andrew held a regulatory position within the State of Washington Department of Early Learning.

 Andrew is an active scholar-practitioner.
 In addition to teaching, he maintains a broad research program, encompassing experiences of masculinity, gender dissonance, gender bias, and support services for transgender children, adults, and families.
-He currently serves as a peer-reviewer for the International Journal of Childbirth Education, and a consulting editor for the Electronic Journal of Human Sexuality.
-Complimenting his full-time appointment at PCC, Andrew is also a contributing faculty member in the College of Social and Behavioral Sciences at Walden University.
+He currently serves as a peer-reviewer for several scholarly publications.
+Complimenting his full-time appointment at PCC, Andrew is also a contributing faculty member in the College of Social and Behavioral Sciences/School of Social Work and Human Services at Walden University.

 Ph.D., Human Services, Walden University (Minneapolis, MN), 2006